 Gastric Ulcers in Performance Horses

-Stomach ulcers are common in humans as evidenced by the large number of over the counter medications available to treat the problem.
-Stomach, or gastric, ulcers are also a problem in horses and the syndrome is called equine gastric ulcer syndrome, or egus.
+Stomach, or gastric, ulcers are also a problem in horses, and the syndrome is called equine gastric ulcer syndrome, or egus.

 There are a couple of options for treatment of gastric ulcers.
-The first and most effective is gastroguard, a form of omeprazole.
-This drug is given once daily for 28 days for healing of ulcers that are present.
-Ulcerguard is the same drug but is 1/4 the strength of gastroguard and is used only for prevention of ulcers before they occur.
+The first and most effective is gastro guard, a form of omeprazole.
+This drug is given once daily for 28 days to heal ulcers that are present.
+Ulcerguard is the same drug but is 1/4 the strength of gastroguard and is used only for preventing ulcers before they occur.
 Many compounding veterinary pharmacies are selling compounded omeprazole for horses that is less expensive.
 However, this is illegal.
-More important is that the compounded products have been shown to be ineffective in treating the ulcers.
+More important is that the compounded products have been shown to be ineffective in treating ulcers.
 Another option is ranitidine.
 The disadvantage of this drug is that it must be given every 8 hours to be effective.
 Although less expensive, giving the drug three times daily is difficult.
 If you have a horse that is not performing up to par, gastric ulcers could be the cause.